On monochromatic arm exponents for 2D critical percolation: The set of winding angles

-\begin{proof}[Proof of Theorem~\ref{thm:strict}] \textbf{Step 1.} First, note that it suffices to prove that the ratio can be made arbitrarily small as $N/n \to \infty$, uniformly in $n$: Indeed, assuming that this is the case, then for any $\delta>0$, there exists $R>0$ such that this ratio is less than $\delta$ as soon as $N/n \geq R$.
-Then, as a direct consequence of the quasi-multiplicativity property (item~\ref{quasi_mult}.\ above), we have
+can be made arbitrarily small as $N/n \to\infty$, uniformly in $n$: indeed, assuming that this is the case, then for any $\delta>0$, there exists $R>0$ such that this ratio is less than $\delta$ as soon as $N/n \geq R$.
+Then, as a direct consequence of the quasi-multiplicativity property (item \hyperlink{quasi_mult}{2} above), we have

-and for $\delta = 1/(2 C_2 C_1^{-1})$ this gives
+and for $\delta= 1/(2 C_2 C_1^{-1})$ this gives